 Explore neighborhood art, culture, and history in areas like Congress Heights and Dupont Circle in a way you haven’t experienced before.
 Grab your most comfortable walking or biking shoes and sign up NOW for one of these free guided tours through DC neighborhoods.

 Sign up for a short tour during lunch, after work, or a longer tour on the weekend.
 The intensity levels of the tours range from low level intensity (flat ground and wheelchair/stroller access) to biking on uneven ground.
-The two hour about the Adams Morgan from the time of slavery is a low level intensity.
 Hidden in Plain Sight, a tour uncovering somewhat overlooked monuments is a 6-8 mile bike ride.
 No matter which program you’re interested in, it’s best to sign up right now, as these can fill up quickly and are blocked from registration when capacity is reached.
 The registration system is listed by date, and can be a little tricky, restricting you to register one participant at a time.

 - Who: Anyone – Various lengths and fitness levels (including wheelchair/stroller access)